 Darshan (a Sanskrit word meaning, “sacred gaze”) is then given to, and

 received by, everyone in the circle.
 This respectful, appreciating look comes

 mentored us or loved us.
-In the loving gaze of God, we are all God’s daughters
+In the loving gaze of God, we are all God’s daughters and sons.

 While the circle expresses the Creator’s love for diversity, each person has